How do we pay for it? Does it pay off? Is it expensive?

 who should lead these efforts

-Snapshots of WHAT we can do:
+Snapshots of WHAT options are available:

 Third Party Financing